Are Ensembles Getting Better all the Time?: Abstract

 \section{Abstract}

 Ensemble methods combine the predictions of several base models.
-We study whether or not including more models in an ensemble always improve its average performance.
-Such a question depends on the kind of ensemble considered, as well as the predictive metric chosen.
-We focus on situations where all members of the ensemble are \emph{a priori} expected to perform as well, which is the case of several popular methods like random forests or deep ensembles.
-In this setting, we essentially show that ensembles are getting better all the time if, and only if, the considered loss function is convex.
-More precisely, in that case, the average loss of the ensemble is a decreasing function of the number of models.
-When the loss function is nonconvex, we show a series of results that can be summarised by the insight that ensembles of good models keep getting better, and ensembles of bad models keep getting worse.
+We study whether or not including more models always improves their average performance.
+This question depends on the kind of ensemble considered, as well as the predictive metric chosen.
+We focus on situations where all members of the ensemble are \emph{a priori} expected to perform \review{equally well}, which is the case of several popular methods such as random forests or deep ensembles.
+In this setting, we show that ensembles are getting better all the time if, and only if, the considered loss function is convex.
+More precisely, in that case, the \review{loss} of the ensemble is a decreasing function of the number of models.
+When the loss function is nonconvex, we show a series of results that can be summarised as: ensembles of good models keep getting better, and ensembles of bad models keep getting worse.
 To this end, we prove a new result on the monotonicity of tail probabilities that may be of independent interest.
-We illustrate our results on a simple machine learning problem (diagnosing melanomas using neural nets).
+We illustrate our results on a medical problem (diagnosing melanomas using neural nets) and a ``wisdom of crowds'' experiment (guessing the ratings of upcoming movies).